Characterizing a vertex-transitive graph by a large ball: USLG-rigidity

 We record here the following consequence of Proposition \ref{prop:USLG_implies_covers_are_quotients}, that will be used in Corollary \ref{cor:residualfinite}. \begin{lem} Let $(\Gamma,S)$ be a Cayley graph which is USLG-rigid.
-If there exists a sequence of finite graphs $(Y_n)_{n \in \N}$ that are $n$-locally $(\Gamma,S)$, then $\Gamma$ is residually finite. \end{lem} \begin{proof} Let $0<r \leq R$ such that $X =(\Gamma,S)$ is USLG-rigid at scales $(r,R)$.
+If there exists a sequence of finite graphs $(Y_n)_{n \in \N}$ such that for every $n\in \N$, $Y_n$ is $n$-locally $(\Gamma,S)$, then $\Gamma$ is residually finite. \end{lem} \begin{proof} Let $0<r \leq R$ be such that $X =(\Gamma,S)$ is USLG-rigid at scales $(r,R)$.

 To prove that $\Gamma$ is residually finite, for every finite set $F$ in $\Gamma$ we construct an action of $\Gamma$ on a finite set such that the elements in $F \setminus\{1_\Gamma\}$ have no fixed point.
-To do so take a finite set $F$ in $\Gamma$, and pick $n \geq R$ such that $F$ is contained in the ball of radius $2n$ around the identity in $(\Gamma,S)$.
+To do so take a finite set $F$ in $\Gamma$, and pick $n > R$ such that $F$ is contained in the ball of radius $2n$ around the identity in $(\Gamma,S)$.
 By the assumption there is a finite graph $Y$ that is $n$-locally $X$.
-Since $X$ is USLG-rigid at scales $(r,R)$ and $R<n$, by Proposition \ref{prop:USLG_implies_covers_are_quotients} there is a subgroup $H \subset G$ that acts freely on $X$ such that $Y$ identifies with $H \backslash X$.
+Since $X$ is USLG-rigid at scales $(r,R)$ and $R<n$, by Proposition \ref{prop:USLG_implies_covers_are_quotients} there is a subgroup $H \subset \mathrm{Aut}(X)$ that acts freely on $X$ such that $Y$ identifies with $H \backslash X$.
 In particular the action of $\Gamma$ by right-multiplication on the vertex set of $X$ passes to the quotient $H \backslash X$, and non-trivial elements of length less than $2n$ in $\Gamma$ have no fixed point.
 In particular no element of $F\setminus \{1_\Gamma\}$ has a fixed point.
 This shows that $\Gamma$ is residually finite. \end{proof}